 I drop my suitcase in front of the wooden frame bed and run to the ancient double wing window.
 After some fumbling with the old lock, I manage to get it open, and a warm summer breeze tickles my nose.
 Gee, how I missed the hills and grasslands here in Romania.
 I lean out as far as I can without falling and breathe in so deeply that my lungs expand to a painful point.

-“That’s something different from the smog you get in Norwich, isn’t it?” my gran shouts up to me from the front garden, where she’s milking the three goats she owns.
-Her English is clipped and when she says smog it sounds like shmug, but I’m glad she’s speaking my language at all because, as much as I love to spend my summers here in Ardeal, learning Romanian has never made it on my to-do-list.
+“That’s something different from the smog you get in Norwich, isn’t it?” my grandmother shouts up to me from the front garden where she’s milking the three goats she owns.
+Her English is clipped, and when she says smog it sounds like shmug, but I’m glad she’s speaking my language at all because, as much as I love to spend my summers here in Ardeal, learning Romanian has never made it to my to-do-list.

-I grin for an answer, then I head to the rectangle mirror on the door and rake my fringy, shoulder-length hair back to a pony tail that I fasten with a rubber band from my pocket.
+I grin as an answer, then head to the rectangular mirror on the door and rake my fringy, shoulder-length hair back into a ponytail that I fasten with a rubber band from my pocket.
 A few of the dark blue highlights that weave through my black strands slip out and caress my neck.
 I blow my bangs out of my eyes and then flitter down the wooden stairs in this old stone house to join Nana outside.
-Hunkering on the other side of Esther, the white goat, I tell Nana, “Let me do it.
+Hunkering on the other side of Esther, the white goat, I offer, “Let me do it.
 You can go inside and rest a little.”

-Although she stops massaging Esther’s teats, she doesn’t let go of them but lowers her head from where she sits on her stool so she can gape at me from under the goat’s round belly.
+Although my grandma stops massaging Esther’s teats, she doesn’t let go of them.
+Instead, she lowers her head from where she sits on her stool so she can gape at me from under the goat’s round belly.
 “Do I look like an old hag, my dear?”

-She’s small, her boobs reach her stomach under that simple black dress, her gray hair is tied in this typical salt and pepper bun that seems to be glued on her head since I was five, and she’s still wearing those clogs from ancient times, but no…she doesn’t look like an old hag at all.
-In fact, whoever saw her out and about in her small stonewall-surrounded garden wouldn’t believe for a second that this woman survived three husbands, two of her own children and is about to celebrate her ninety-seventh birthday come fall.
-Some say, she’s a witch.
-I don’t care.
+She’s small, her boobs reach her stomach under her simple, black dress, her gray hair is secured in her typical salt-and-pepper bun that has seemed to be glued on her head since I was five, and she’s still wearing clogs from ancient times, but no…she doesn’t look like an old hag at all.
+In fact, anyone who sees her out and about in her stonewall-surrounded front garden would never believe for a second that she’s survived three husbands, two of her own children, and is about to celebrate her ninety-seventh birthday come fall.
+Some say only witches can flitter about like that at such an advanced age.
+But I don’t care.
 She makes the best apple strudel in the world!